michsethowusu/ghana-topics/README.md

 ## Results

 The following keywords appeared most frequently in Ghanaian news in 2025, each appearing in in 980 articles on average.
-The most dominant topic was **Galamsey/illegal mining**, which appeared in over 8000 articles.
+The most dominant topic was **Galamsey/illegal mining**.

 | **Phrase**                 | **Count** |
 | -------------------------- | --------- |